Lemoncode/webpack-by-sample/README.md

 - Add second image from JavaScript.
 - Configure the loader.

+### 05 Import Materialize

+In this demo we will install and configure webpack to import the Google framework [Materialize](http://materializecss.com/).

+We will start from sample _01 Styles / 01 Custom CSS_.

+Summary steps:
+ - Install Materialize.
+ - Import the CSS and JS library.
+ - Use a card element from Materialize in our HTML.
+ - Check that we get errors when running webpack.
+ - Install additional loaders in order to manage fonts and other files required by Materialize.
+ - Check results.

 ## 02 Fx (frameworks / libraries / languages)

 ### 00 TypeScript